January 26, 2022

 Carl Elliott – John F. Kennedy Profile in Courage Award

 The first recipient of the John F. Kennedy Profile in Courage Award for his dedication to social justice and community service, Congressman Carl Elliott is a graduate of the University of Alabama who championed equal rights for historically underrepresented and underprivileged individuals.
 In one of his most notable contributions, Congressman Elliot collaborated to author the National Defense Education Act and brought mobile libraries to millions of rural Americans.

 E. Lynn Harris – BlackBoard Novel of the Year Award

 University of Arkansas alum E. Lynn Harris was the first person to receive Novel of the Year honors back-to-back (and a record three times) from BlackBoard: African American Bestsellers.
 The renowned author turned his life experiences into several awarded works, including Just As I Am, If This World Were Mine, and Any Way the Wind Blows.
 A testament to his ingenuity, Harris published his first novel, Invisible Life, independently in 1991 when there was little precedent for self-publishing.
 It was later picked up by Anchor Books in 1994.

 Acre Restaurant – James Beard Foundation Best Chef Semifinalist

 Auburn, Alabama has not only attracted talented professors and students, but it’s also home to Acre, a highly revered, modern restaurant.
-Head Chef David Bancroft has been recognized as a Best Chef in America semifinalist by the James Beard Foundation for four consecutive years, and Acre is a TripAdvisor Traveler’s Choice.
+Head Chef David Bancroft was recognized as a Best Chef in America semifinalist by the James Beard Foundation in four consecutive years, and Acre is a TripAdvisor Traveler’s Choice.
 Want a modern take on Southern Cuisine?
 Look no further for fresh meals made with local ingredients prepared right outside of Toomer’s Corner.